 Tip: Once dug, line the hole with a few inches of rocks to ensure the posts will not sink over time.

-To the front and back of the first three four by four posts is attached an eight foot long two by six pressure treated board.
-The attachments are done with heavy duty bolts, washers and nuts.
-The last board was cut to four feet before being attached the same way.
+To the front and back of the first three 4' x 4' posts, is attached an 8' long 2' x 6' pressure treated board.
+The attachments are done with heavy-duty bolts, washers, and nuts.
+The last board was cut to 4' before being attached the same way.

 Big, chunky bolts don't break like little skinny ones.

 IMPORTANT: The ground here is far from level.
 In fact, the entire thing slopes down.
-You have to measure from the ground up for each post in regards to how high to attach the two by six boards.
+You have to measure from the ground up for each post in regards to how high to attach the 2' x 6' boards.

-The posts by the stairs are on higher ground that the ones on the other side by almost a foot.
-From one side of the stairs to the other is a 10 1/2 inch slope.
-Measure, measure, measure to ensure your deck is good and level.
+The posts near the stairs are on higher ground that the ones on the other side by almost a foot.
+From one side of the stairs to the other is a 10 1/2-inch slope.
+Measure, measure, and measure again to ensure your deck is good and level.

 Remember, the plywood that will cover this will raise the height another 3/4 of an inch.
 Be sure to take that into account when doing your measurements.
 The posts are taller than needed at this point.
 Don't worry about it.
 We will fix it later.